gnembon/scarpet/programs/survival/README.md

 ### [spellbook.sc](https://github.com/gnembon/scarpet/blob/master/programs/survival/spellbook.sc):
 #### By opsaaaaa
-	A command utiltiy used to create command books (spellbooks) Its helpful for admins on survival worlds.
+	A command utility used to create command books (spellbooks) Its helpful for admins on survival worlds.
 	I use it to spawn and kill player bot in standard locations at farms, but the its not limited to that usecase.
 	```